As is the nature of technology and marketing, it changes and develops at breakneck speed!

 Yes it’s exciting but it can also be a very frustrating time suck to try to stay on top of it all.
-Working in digital strategy I subscribe to a couple of hundred blogs and do a tonne of reading everyday and even then it can be a struggle.
+Working in a digital agency, I subscribe to a couple of hundred blogs and do a tonne of reading everyday and even then it can be a struggle.

 Now I’m not suggesting that you subscribe to hundreds of blogs – that’s impractical, too time consuming and information overload for most people.
 Most people would declare blog bankruptcy before you have had a chance to read an interesting article

 So I’ve curated this short list of 10 marketing and technology blogs that I cannot live without.
 These aren’t necessarily my favorite blogs, but are blogs that I regularly turn to to stay up-to-date and informed across all facets of marketing and tech.
 Hence you will notice that this list covers a broad range of subjects including UX, Design, Social, Marketing, Digital Strategy, Search, Tech, CX, and Research.

 By subscribing to these you will have a manageable collection of go to sources of content that will keep you informed and digital smart.

 If you don’t already, start using RSS.
 It’s impossible to type hundreds of URLs into my browser everyday.
 I need my content pushed to me as it is published and then ready to read on any of my devices.